 -Construction of a water-well in the city of Adigrat, Ethiopia.

-Also noteworthy, that from our headquarters, CIS Ángel Olaran we have shipped few containers with a different material as sewing Machines, cars, stone crushing Machines, a tractor with a tanks for transport potable water and also sending medical supplies.
+It is also noteworthy, that from our headquarters, CIS Ángel Olaran, we have shipped containers with different material such as sewing machines, cars, stone crushing machines, a tractor with tanks to transport drinking water and medical supplies.
 At least every two years we try to ship a container to Wukro.

 In addition, we published the following book:

 The first book “Ángels of Wukro” tells us about the struggle against poverty in Wukro, a corner of Ethiopia.
 Mayte Pérez Báez explains to us, the everyday life and experiences of Ángel Olaran.

 In 2013, our second book “What can we do?” was edited.
 It tells us the facts of Ángel Olaran, a missionary in northern Ethiopia.
 Josep Maria Jaumà, the author, explains that it was a very special book to write and that the time he spent with Ángel Olaran was a great experience.

 Both books have raised the voice about the living conditions in Wukro and the work that Ángel Olaran does, helping orphans and people in need in Wukro.